 Colorblindness isn't really what it sounds like.
 Most people with the condition can see some colors correctly but can't pick out others.
-"Poor color vision" might be a better name.
+"Color deficiency" might be a better name.
 Whatever you call it, it's more common in men than women.
-About 1 in 12 men are colorblind, compared with about 1 in 200 women.
+About 1 in 12 men are colorblind, compared with about 1 in 200 women

 With the most common kind of colorblindness, you can't tell the difference between some shades of red and green.
 Other people have a type that makes you confuse certain shades of blue and yellow.
 Either one can be mild, moderate, or severe.